input-output-hk/catalyst-voices/docs/src/architecture/09_architecture_decisions/0010-flutter-separating-state-dependent-widgets.md

 ## Context

 We use [flutter_bloc](https://pub.dev/packages/flutter_bloc) as our state management solution.
-Commonly, we use **BlocSelector** to retrieve specific parts of **Bloc** state, allowing us to rebuild only widgets that depend on that data.
+Commonly, we use **BlocSelector** to retrieve specific parts of **Bloc** state.
+This allows us to rebuild only widgets when data, which they depend on, changes.

 However, embedding **BlocSelector** directly within large widgets clutters the widget tree with state-selection logic.
 While this maximizes rendering efficiency, it increases visual complexity and reduces maintainability.